Blog · By The Packaging Vista Team · June 22, 2026

 Lip Gloss Box Sizes & Dimensions: A Practical Guide

 The difference between a cheap-looking lip gloss box and a polished one is usually fit.
-Get the dimensions right and the tube sits snug, the box stays square, and nothing rattles in transit.
-This is part of our custom lip gloss boxes guide.
+Get the lip gloss box dimensions right and the tube sits snug, the box stays square, and nothing rattles in transit.
+Get them wrong and even great artwork looks loose and amateur.
+This guide covers common lip gloss box sizes, how to measure your tube, and when a custom size beats stock – part of our custom lip gloss boxes guide.

 Common lip gloss formats